jaegertracing/documentation/content/docs/client-libraries.md

 ## Terminology

-We use the term *client library*, *instrumentation library*, and *tracer* interchangeably in this document.
+We use the terms *client library*, *instrumentation library*, and *tracer* interchangeably in this document.

 ## Client library features

-The table below lists possible features supported by client libraries:
+The table below provides a feature matrix for the existing client libraries:

 {{< featuresTable >}}